fivedbrothers/nodegraph/docs/examples/ex_node.rst

 ************************

-Here's an example to embed a custom widget where we subclass the :class:`NodeGraphQt.NodeBaseWidget` and then add to the node with the :meth:`NodeGraphQt.BaseNode.add_custom_widget` function.
+Here's an example to embed a custom widget where we subclass the :class:`nodegraph.NodeBaseWidget` and then add to the node with the :meth:`nodegraph.BaseNode.add_custom_widget` function.

 .. code-block:: python
     :linenos:
     :emphasize-lines: 38, 96, 97

     from Qt import QtCore, QtWidgets
-    from NodeGraphQt import BaseNode, NodeBaseWidget
+    from nodegraph import BaseNode, NodeBaseWidget

     class MyCustomWidget(QtWidgets.QWidget):
         """